When Love Grows

 Perhaps it’s listening instead of saying what I think (especially when not asked).
 That is one that I must work on, but I am getting there.

-Maybe the weight was never about being needed, but my expectation for it.
+Maybe the weight was never really about being needed, but my expectation for what it was supposed to look like.

 As much as I looked forward to the kids growing up and doing things on their own, I have to admit that now that we are here, I miss the whirlwind.